-As of November 30, 2013 the Index was the Index comprised of approximately 26 securities selected based upon the relative importance of solar power within the company’s business model.
 To determine whether solar power is a major component of a company’s business, the Index Provider implements the following methodology.

 All global publicly-traded companies with any connection to the solar industry are identified by company description database searches and bottom-up industry research of publicly available information and databases.